andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-18-how-to-fail-at-almost-everything.md

 I first read [this book](https://www.amazon.com/dp/1591846919) in 2016.
 The advice that resonates particularly with me is on systems vs goals, and the importance of optimising for personal energy.

+When I ran the London Marathon in 2010 and 2011 I trained for more than [16 weeks](https://www.virginmoneylondonmarathon.com/en-gb/trainingplans/) and was much fitter by the end of it.
+As an ex-rugby scrum player, long distance running isn't my thing but I could have maintained the fitness with some other regular exercise.
+I'm enjoying pilates now, and it's easier on my back.

 Staying physically and mentally healthy comes from sustaining good habits.
 Here are [some suggestions](https://www.independent.co.uk/life-style/health-and-families/ways-to-improve-mental-health-daily-habits-walk-tall-exercise-a8050651.html).
 And you need to exercise self care, looking after yourself so that you can do your best work and help others.

 **Selected Notes**